Do you enjoy fantasy football but are looking for a new challenge? Start a dynasty fantasy football league!

-Here’s how to start a dynasty fantasy football league:
+Here’s how to start a dynasty fantasy football league in four easy steps:

 For the newbies and the uninitiated, dynasty fantasy football is a league that rolls over its rosters from year to year.
 It injects a touch of reality into your fantasy league.